code-423n4/2022-09-nouns-builder-findings/data/dipp-Q.md

 ## Description

 The ```delay``` is used to allow users of the DAO to react to changes before they are executed.
 Since there is no minimum limit to which the delay can be set, changes can be made instantly when queued.
-If an attacker is able to queue arbitrary proposals and the delay is very short, users interacting with the DAO to react to the changes made by the attacker.
+If an attacker is able to queue arbitrary proposals and the delay is very short, users interacting with the DAO will have very little time to react to the changes made by the attacker.

 ## Recommended Mitigation Steps